Mon - Sun: 24 hours.

 * Any details submitted will only be used to deal with your request as explained in our privacy policy.

-Care Home Negligence Claims – How Much Compensation Could I Claim?
+Care Home Negligence Claims – How Much Compensation Can You Claim?

-A care home should be a place where the older generation can live out the remainder of their lives safe in the knowledge they’ll be safe and secure.
-Unfortunately, this isn’t always the case when a Care Homecare home is negligent.
-If you or a loved one has suffered an injury or even death in a care home due to negligence you may be eligible to make a care home negligence claim for compensation.
+A care home should be a place where the older generation can live out the remainder of their lives, safe in the knowledge they’ll be safe and secure.
+Unfortunately, this isn’t always the case when a Care Home Residentcare home is negligent.
+If you or a loved one has suffered an injury or even death in a care home due to negligence, you may be eligible to make a care home negligence claim for compensation.

 We provide free legal advice about the care home claims process during an initial telephone consultation.
-You don’t have to make a claim after the call but, if you do and your case is accepted, we could partner you with one of our personal injury solicitors.
-They specialise in personal injury claims and provide a No Win No Fee service for all accepted care home negligence claims.
-Furthermore, you won’t need to pay them a penny upfront either.
-That means you should find the claims process a lot less stressful.
+You don’t have to start a claim after the call, but if you do and your case is accepted, we could partner you with a solicitor on our team.
+Furthermore, as they provide a No Win No Fee service, you won’t need to pay them a penny upfront either.
+That means you should find the care home negligence claims process a lot less stressful.

 Please continue to read the rest of this guide if you’d like more information on claiming compensation for care home negligence.
 If you’d rather get started right away, you can call us on 0800 6524 881 to discuss the claims process today.